Bandwidth/bandwidth.github.io/voice/bxml/verbs/record.md

 Bandwidth will keep recordings for up to 30 days.
 After 30 days the recordings will be deleted from Bandwidth's servers.

-<b>Tip:</b> This verb should probably be used if you are building a voice mail system, or conferencing introduction.
+<b>Tip:</b> This verb should probably be used if you are building a voice mail system or conference member introduction.
 For different use cases, you might want to take a look at [StartRecording](../verbs/startRecording.md).

 ### Attributes